We are totally committed to your safety and to ensuring your creative education at UAL.

 We have designed the delivery of your course and university experience so that we can take account of changes which may be required as a result of the ongoing impact of the pandemic.

-Follow our guide to: enroling on your course, attendance, extenuating circumstances (if you can't attend in person) and deferrals.
+Follow our guide to: enroling on your course, attendance, extenuating circumstances and deferrals.

 - Regularly review the UK government's travel corridors list